psi4/psi4/doc/sphinxman/source/libefp.rst

 Interface to LIBEFP by I. Kaliman
 =================================

-.. codeauthor:: A. Eugene DePrince, Andrew C. Simmonett, Rollin A. King, and Lori A. Burns
+.. codeauthor:: Andrew C. Simmonett, A. Eugene DePrince III, Rollin A. King, and Lori A. Burns
 .. sectionauthor:: Lori A. Burns

 *Module:* :ref:`Keywords <apdx:efp>`, :ref:`PSI Variables <apdx:efp_psivar>`, :source:`LIBEFP <src/lib/libefp_solver>`

 |PSIfour| contains code to interface to the LIBEFP library developed
 in L. Slipchenko's group by I. Kaliman.
-LIBEFP at version 0.9.9 is distributed with |Psifour| and requires no additional licence, downloads, or configuration.
+LIBEFP at version 1.2.1 is distributed with |Psifour| and requires no additional licence, downloads, or configuration.
+Conversely, |Psifour| cannot build *without* LIBEFP.
 More information about the LIBEFP project is available at `http://www.libefp.org/ <http://www.libefp.org/>`_ and source is hosted at `https://github.com/libefp/libefp
 <https://github.com/libefp/libefp>`_.